Effortless Arms and Shoulders (Patrons)

 In the side-lying rests in this lesson I often ask for particular resting positions of your arm.
 If they’re not comfortable for you, you can rest your arm however you like.

-When moving the shoulder in a circle is introduced later in the lesson, you can circle it in the opposite direction after a time.
-I believe I left out this invitation the first time circling is used.
+When moving the shoulder in a circle is introduced, you can circle it in the opposite direction after a time.
+I left out this invitation on the first side.

 The article I mention is actually called Feldenkrais: What The F Is It & How Can It Help?